ravi-del/blah-blah/README_waybill.md

 * The algorithm is then used to create the waybill number.

 #### 5. Consume Waybill
-This API consumes a waybill.
+This API consumes a waybill.</br>
 The API does the following steps:
 * Consumes the waybill by updating the availability status of the waybill in __Waybills Table__ from True to False.
 * It then updates the number of available waybills of the Lot to which this waybill belongs in __Lots Table__.

 #### 6. UnConsume Waybill
-This API unconsumes a waybill.
+This API unconsumes a waybill.</br>
 The API does the following steps:
 * Consumes the waybill by updating the availability status of the waybill in __Waybills Table__ from False to True.
 * It then updates the number of available waybills of the Lot to which this waybill belongs in __Lots Table__.

 #### 7. Waybill by ID
-This API gets the meta information about a waybill.
+This API gets the meta information about a waybill.</br>
 The API gets the information of the waybill from __Waybills Table__ and sends the required information in the response.

 #### 8. Validate Waybill
-This API validates a waybill.
+This API validates a waybill.</br>
 The API does the following steps:
 * It gets the algorithm of client for waybill generation from guava cache.
 If not present it fetches algorithm from __Client Sequence Table__ and updates it in the guava cache.
 If not present in __Client Sequence Table__ the algorithm is chosen as _"DEFAULT"_.
 * It then validates the waybill by checking if the waybill fits the algorithm.